omegacen/conda-depgraph/README.rst

 Installation
 ============

-It is recommended to install ``conda-depgraph`` in its own environment:
+``conda-depgraph`` can be installed as follows:

 .. code-block:: console

-   $ conda create -n depgraph -c omegacen conda-depgraph
+   $ conda install -c omegacen conda-depgraph

+It can either be installed into its own conda environment, or into the base environment.

-Installing it in the ``base`` environment will work, but then you'll have to be sure that ``java`` is available in ``$PATH``.
+Installing it in the base environment has the benefit that the ``conda depgraph`` command is available in all other environments.
+However, you will have to make sure that ``java`` is available on ``$PATH``.

+Installing it in its own environment automatically ensures it can find ``java``, but then you will have to activate that environment before you can run ``conda depgraph``.

 Usage
 =====

-After installation and activation of the environment, a new Conda command is
+After installation a new Conda command is available:
-available:

 .. code-block:: console